SeimiNomore/jlc-portfolio/index.md

 This is the story of four freshmen rising to legendary status.
 A tale of brotherhood forged in fire, of a school defended against all odds, and of a city on the brink.
 But the question remains: **will they have what it takes to survive the fight of their lives?**

-###### The famous five freshmen of the first year battle:
+#### The famous five freshmen of the first year battle:

-YOGI - Choovio Raymond
+*YOGI - Choovio Raymond
 Park High All Boys Continuation School
-1st Year Freshmen
+1st Year Freshmen*

 ![Yogi-CC](assets/img/Yogi-CC.jpg)

-Yogi, the brash, loudmouthed firebrand, strode through the rusted gates of Park High’s All Boys School with a swagger that dared the world to cross him.
-Known across the city for his volatile temper and penchant for chaos, Yogi had been expelled from nearly every middle school in Metreon.
-He wasn’t just a troublemaker; he was a name whispered with both fear and awe—a kid who fought like his life depended on it, because, in a way, it did.

-Yogi’s young life was shaped by tragedy.
-Losing his sister, Enola Raymond, in a horrific accident he witnessed as a child left him with a fractured view of life and death.
-The event hardened him, and by his first year of middle school, his behavior became erratic and destructive.
-He skipped classes, picked fights, and hurled insults with reckless abandon.
-If there was a middle school in Metreon, Yogi had likely been kicked out of it.

-His infamous street reputation began to solidify during those turbulent years.
-One fight, in particular, stood out: an encounter with Pooma, a fellow troublemaker with a knack for survival.
-Though details of their clash remain murky, the two emerged with mutual respect—Pooma later described Yogi as “the one that didn’t stay down.”

-For Yogi, fighting wasn’t just an outlet; it became his purpose.
-The adrenaline, the pain, and the triumph filled the void left by his sister’s death.
-Street brawls became his battlegrounds, and he quickly earned the nickname “The Hothead” for his unpredictable style and unyielding stamina.
-Yogi’s relentless fighting spirit even landed him in juvenile detention after a scuffle with a police officer—a testament to his refusal to back down from anyone, authority figures included.

-Yogi’s fighting style was as erratic as his personality.
-He could collapse from exhaustion mid-battle yet still refuse to fall completely.
-His uncanny ability to recover and learn from each fight made him a force to be reckoned with.
-Defeats only fueled his hunger for improvement, and with every punch thrown and every blow endured, he grew stronger.

-When the Freshman Battle tournament at Park High began, Yogi saw his chance to channel his raw energy into a singular goal: to claim the title of champion and establish himself as the first undisputed king of the school.
-But Yogi wasn’t just in it for glory; he had a plan.
-With a vision of taking on the upperclassmen, he began forming his own faction, preparing for war against the school’s most dangerous opponents.

-Yogi’s rise quickly caught the attention of Silas Marks, the cunning leader of TDFW.
-Silas, along with his generals Ryder and Ralph, had encountered Yogi during a stint in juvenile detention.
-Ryder had nearly lost to Yogi’s relentless assault, and Ralph only managed to subdue him with significant effort.
-The two walked away shaken, dubbing him a “zombie” for his refusal to stay down.
-Recognizing Yogi’s potential, Silas attempted to recruit him into TDFW’s ranks.

-But Yogi was nobody’s pawn.
-He refused Silas outright, rejecting any notion of servitude.
-Insulted and enraged, Silas retaliated with a brutal ambush outside school grounds.
-Leading TDFW himself, Silas unleashed his gang’s full force on Yogi and his faction.
-Despite their fierce resistance, the group was overwhelmed by sheer numbers.
-The assault left Yogi and his comrades hospitalized, disqualifying him from the Freshman Battle and delaying his long-awaited showdown with Silas.

-Yogi’s defeat was a temporary setback, but his spirit remained unbroken.
-His story was far from over, and Park High was about to learn that even the hardest punches couldn’t extinguish the fire burning inside him.
+**Yogi: The Relentless Fighter of Park High**

+Yogi, a hotheaded freshman with a volatile temper, is a name that strikes fear and respect throughout Metreon.
+Expelled from nearly every middle school in the city for fighting and defiance, his reputation as an unrelenting brawler was forged in the chaos of street battles and schoolyard clashes.
+Yogi's combative nature stems from a deeply personal tragedy—the loss of his sister, Enola, in an accident he witnessed as a child.
+This event left him grappling with life and death, channeling his pain into a relentless pursuit of strength.

+Known for his unpredictable fighting style and stamina, Yogi never backs down, earning him the moniker “The Zombie” among peers for his refusal to stay down in a fight.
+Despite countless defeats, he improves with every battle, his resilience unmatched.
+By the time he reached Park High, Yogi’s goal was clear: to become the school’s first undisputed champion and solidify his legacy.

+When TDFW, a notorious gang led by Silas Marks, sought to recruit him, Yogi stood his ground, refusing to bow to anyone.
+Silas responded with a ruthless ambush, leaving Yogi and his faction hospitalized and disqualified from Park High’s freshman tournament.
+Despite the setback, Yogi’s unyielding spirit and reputation as a relentless fighter continue to define him, proving that even in defeat, his story is far from over.
+[Deep story verion](./yogis-story.md)